 - Centre for Academic Development Writing with sources and Paraphrasing

-- If you have a referencing query, contact Library staff for help via live chat, by email or in person at the Help Zone
+- If you have a referencing query, contact the Library to Get help and support via live chat, by email or in person at the Welcome Desk.
+You can also make an appointment with a Librarian (online or face-to-face).

 - You can book a tutorial with staff from the Centre for Academic Development who can help you to develop skills in using your sources in your academic writing.